ACF

 A Safer, More Transparent Market

-With this new regulatory framework, the Dominican Republic joins a growing list of countries in Latin America prioritizing consumer safety in the cosmetics industry.
-For further details, you can consult the Regulation here (in Spanish).
+With this new regulatory framework, the Dominican Republic joins a number of Latin American countries prioritizing consumer safety in the cosmetics sector.

 We acknowledge that the above information has been compiled from DIGEMAPS .